dhutapratama/docs/eloquent-resources.md

 <a name="data-wrapping-and-pagination"></a>
 #### Data Wrapping And Pagination

-When returning paginated collections via a resource response, Laravel will wrap your resource data in a `data` key even if the `withoutWrapping` method has been called.
+When returning paginated collections via a resource response, Lets will wrap your resource data in a `data` key even if the `withoutWrapping` method has been called.
 This is because paginated responses always contain `meta` and `links` keys with information about the paginator's state:

 ```json
 {